como-usar-mascaras-en-binario

 A mask for spray painting

-Masks are commonly used in combination with bit operators to perform bit manipulation operations (such as clearing, setting, or checking bits).
+Masks are commonly used in combination with bitwise operators to perform bit manipulation operations (such as clearing, setting, or checking bits).

-The use of masks is often related to the concepts of flags and registers.
-You can use masks in other cases, but it is usually when using registers.
+The use of masks is frequently related to the concepts of flags and registers.
+You can use masks in other cases, but it’s usually when using registers.

-A register is a binary number that we use to “store several things”.
+A register is a binary number that we take advantage of to “store several things”.
 In a register, each bit (or group of bytes) has a specific meaning.

-For example, imagine you are communicating data between two machines.
-Here, you might have a register whose bits represent the state of the communication, such as:
+For example, imagine you have a data communication between two machines.
+Here, you could have a register whose bits represent the status of the communication, such as:

 • Bit 0: Transmission success.